abartow/SpotiPI/README.md

 In order to use SpotiPI, you must:

- 1. Have the pyspotify dependency installed.
+ 1. Have the pyspotify and pyaudio dependencies installed.
  2. Download a copy of SpotiPI to the target device
  3. Download a libspotify API key from [Spotify's website](https://devaccount.spotify.com/my-account/keys/)
  4. Start the SpotiPI server with a pair of Spotify Premium credentials

-###Install pyspotify
+###Install dependencies
 SpotiPI depends on [pyspotify](https://github.com/mopidy/pyspotify), which you can install by running:

     pip install pyspotify